atlassian/react-beautiful-dnd/README.md

 - `type`: An *optional* `TypeId(string)` that can be used to simply accept a class of `Draggable`.
 For example, if you use the type `PERSON` then it will only allow `Draggable`s of type `PERSON` to be dropped on itself. `Draggable`s of type `TASK` would not be able to be dropped on a `Droppable` with type `PERSON`.
 If no `type` is provided, it will be set to `'DEFAULT'`.
 Currently the `type` of the `Draggable`s within a `Droppable` **must be** the same.
 This restriction might be loosened in the future if there is a valid use case.
 - `isDropDisabled`: An *optional* flag to control whether or not dropping is currently allowed on the `Droppable`.
 You can use this to implement your own conditional dropping logic.
 It will default to `false`.
 - `direction`: The direction in which items flow in this droppable.
 Options are `vertical` (default) and `horizontal`.
 - `ignoreContainerClipping`: When a `Droppable` is inside a scrollable container its area is constrained so that you can only drop on the part of the `Droppable` that you can see.
-Setting this prop opts out of this behaviour, allowing you to drop anywhere on a `Droppable` even if it's visually hidden by a scrollable parent.
-The default behaviour is suitable for most cases so odds are you'll never need to use this prop, but it can be useful if you've got very long `Draggable`s inside a short scroll container.
-Keep in mind that it might cause some unexpected behaviour if you have multiple `Droppable`s inside scroll containers on the same page.
+Setting this prop opts out of this behavior, allowing you to drop anywhere on a `Droppable` even if it's visually hidden by a scrollable parent.
+The default behavior is suitable for most cases so odds are you'll never need to use this prop, but it can be useful if you've got very long `Draggable`s inside a short scroll container.
+Keep in mind that it might cause some unexpected behavior if you have multiple `Droppable`s inside scroll containers on the same page.

 ### Children function